analyticsinmotion/integrate-palm-into-word/README.md

 Please be aware that access to PaLM API and Makersuite are currently only available in the *United States*.
 To monitor available regions please check here: [https://developers.generativeai.google/available_regions](https://developers.generativeai.google/available_regions)

 In addition, the PaLM API is currently in public preview.
-Any external or production applications will therefore not be supported.
 Please read the [PaLM API and MakerSuite Additional Terms of Service](https://developers.generativeai.google/terms) for more information.
 <br /><br />

 <!-- Installation -->